6 minute read

 Review management companies

 Companies that specialize in review management are a good choice for local businesses that want to improve their online reviews.
-They don't usually engage in suppression, removal, protection, or related projects, but they’re helpfully forgetting that (profitable) bump on Yelp.
+They don't usually engage in suppression, removal, protection, or related projects, but they’re effective in bumping up your review rating on Yelp.

 "Big" reputation companies

 There are a handful of "large" reputation companies out there.
 We differentiate "large" reputation management firms by their use of automation because it allows them to run many more campaigns at a much lower cost.
 Companies with technology that can automate parts of your reputation management journey can be more effective at some tasks, and less so at others.

 For example, if you need to have your name, address, or other information removed from databases, some companies have built proprietary software to do this very effectively.
 If your campaign will involve content creation (i.e. sinking negative search results, promoting your business, or review management), you'd probably be better off with a small, dedicated team to do the job right.
 Google tends to find and de-rank auto-generated or "spammy" content.